10 Industrials Stocks With Whale Alerts In Today's Session

 These itemized elaborations have been created using the accompanying table.

-• For DE (NYSE:DE), we notice a call option trade that happens to be bearish, expiring in 32 day(s) on August 16, 2024.
-This event was a transfer of 15 contract(s) at a $360.00 strike.
-The total cost received by the writing party (or parties) was $27.9K, with a price of $1862.0 per contract.
-There were 437 open contracts at this strike prior to today, and today 85 contract(s) were bought and sold.
+• For RUN (NASDAQ:RUN), we notice a call option trade that happens to be bullish, expiring in 185 day(s) on January 17, 2025.
+This event was a transfer of 250 contract(s) at a $20.00 strike.
+The total cost received by the writing party (or parties) was $75.0K, with a price of $300.0 per contract.
+There were 14067 open contracts at this strike prior to today, and today 886 contract(s) were bought and sold.

-• Regarding GWW (NYSE:GWW), we observe a call option trade with bullish sentiment.
-It expires in 186 day(s) on January 17, 2025.
-Parties traded 18 contract(s) at a $1030.00 strike.
-The total cost received by the writing party (or parties) was $56.7K, with a price of $3150.0 per contract.
-There were 0 open contracts at this strike prior to today, and today 62 contract(s) were bought and sold.
+• Regarding CAT (NYSE:CAT), we observe a call option trade with bearish sentiment.
+It expires in 10 day(s) on July 26, 2024.
+Parties traded 460 contract(s) at a $365.00 strike.
+The total cost received by the writing party (or parties) was $181.7K, with a price of $395.0 per contract.
+There were 140 open contracts at this strike prior to today, and today 347 contract(s) were bought and sold.

 Options Alert Terminology - Call Contracts: The right to buy shares as indicated in the contract. - Put Contracts: The right to sell shares as indicated in the contract. - Expiration Date: When the contract expires.
 One must act on the contract by this date if one wants to use it. - Premium/Option Price: The price of the contract.